-Tennis Australia has adopted a Member Protection By-Law which is binding on all State associations and their affiliated clubs and associations.
+Tennis Australia has adopted a Member Protection Policy which is binding on all State associations and their affiliated clubs and associations.

 protection of individuals from harassment and discrimination

 preventative measures such as screening and declarations to ensure that the right people are involved in Junior Tennis.

 Harassment is any behaviour which is offensive, abusive, belittling or threatening from the point of view of the person receiving the harassment.
 Harassment can be expressed or implied, physical, verbal or non-verbal.
 Examples of Harassment include abusive behaviour, belittling jokes or comments, unwelcome remarks, innuendo or taunting, offensive e-mails or letters, displaying offensive material and sexual propositions.